 Staff and students, in particular the Anti-Bullying Ambassadors and Student Council have been involved in the changes made to the Policy.
-Students have also produced student friendly guides to staying safe and how to tackle and report bullying, these are prominently displayed around school.
+The anti-bullying ambassadors will be working alongside their peers in looking at ways in which the school can communicate its school ethos and response to bullying and also improvements that can be made to add to the safe and harmonious the school wishes to achieve for all its pupils.

 This Policy will be ratified by the Governors at the Student and Curriculum sub-committee.